 and the form of Eq.
 (22) for the local most-probable route is unchanged.

 In Fig. 5, we plot PMDs of TDSE and SFA simulations for circular laser fields with the laser intensity of $I=5\times10^{14}\text{W/cm}^{2}$ and the wavelength of $\lambda=800$ nm (the first row) and $\lambda=1200$ nm (the second row), respectively.
-For comparison, we also plot the predictions of the classical limit of Eq.
-(32) (the solid curve), the single-color limit of Eq.
-(33) (the dashed curve) and the local most-probable route defined with Eq.
+Also shown are the predictions of the classical limit of Eq.
+(33) (the solid curve), the partial-decoupling approximation of Eq.
+(34) (the dashed curve) and the local most-probable route defined with Eq.
 (22) (the dotted curve).

 It can be seen from Fig. 5 that, the PMDs present a ring structure and the bright parts of these distributions, corresponding to the local maximal amplitudes, agree well with the predictions of Eq.
 (22) for the local most-probable route.
 At the same time, the curves of classical limit of Eq.
-(32) are located in the corresponding inner rings of PMDs, while the curves of the single-color limit of Eq.
-(33) are located in the corresponding outer rings.
-By comparing Fig. 5(a) with Fig. 5(b), we can also see that with the increase of the laser wavelength, with which the Keldysh parameter decreases and tunneling is easier to occur,the local most-probable route of Eq.
+(33) are located in the corresponding inner rings of PMDs, while the curves of partial-decoupling approximation of Eq.
+(34) are located in the corresponding outer rings.
+By comparing Fig. 5(a) with Fig. 5(b), we can also see that with the increase of the laser wavelength, the local most-probable route of Eq.
 (22) is closer to the classical limit of Eq.
-(32).
+(33).
 These results are consistent with those in OTC fields, indicating that our conclusion is also applicable to cases of 2D tunneling ionization in circular laser fields.